scalate/scalate/scalate-website/src/documentation/_scaml-reference.md

 -@ val bar: String = "this is the default value" {pygmentize}

 The attribute is now available for use as an expression.

-Its very common to have a template based on a single object who's members are f frequently accessed.
-In this cases, it's convenient to import all the object's members.
+Its very common to have a template based on a single object who's members are frequently accessed.
+In these cases, it's convenient to import all the object's members.
 This can be done by adding the import keyword to the attribute declaration.

 For example: